 Various things can make your parrot depressed, including:

 - Poor living conditions

 - Sudden routine changes

 Some parrots associate their depression with their owners, especially if they’ve done something to upset them.
-That’s why you might hear your parrot cry when you enter the room.
+You might hear your parrot cry when you enter the room.

 Parrots are sociable creatures and enjoy interaction with their owners and other birds.
 If they’re left alone for too long, they cry out due to loneliness.

-In captivity, most parrots see you as their flock.
-This means they need constant attention and interaction to stop them from becoming bored.
+In captivity, most parrots see you as their flock, so they need attention and interaction to stop them from becoming bored.
 If you leave your parrot on its own for too long, it’ll cry out to get your attention.

 Parrots feel pain and will cry out or scream if they’re in discomfort.
 Usually, pain is accompanied by: